AI4PEX/data-driven-parametrizations/README.md

 ----------

-This repository contains a collection of data'driven and ML-based parametrization for climate models developed in the AI4PEX project.
+This repository contains a collection of data-driven and ML-based parametrization for climate models developed in the AI4PEX project.